puruhirave/MultiThreading-Demos/README.md

 Multi-threading use cases explained with different scenarios using all kinds of synchronisation objects like Mutex, Semaphore, Condition variables.

 # 1. Traffic Signal
    Problem: Implement a Traffic signal program with either single threaded or multi-treaded solutions.
-When one signal becomes GREEN others signals will becomes RED.
-After the GREEN signal expires it becomes RED and the successive next signal will becomes GREEN and others become RED.
+When first Signal becomes GREEN other Signals will become RED.
+After the GREEN Signal expires it becomes RED and the successive next Signal will become GREEN and others will become RED.

 For example: Suppose there are 5 Signals, which expires in Round-robin fashion.
 If Signal-1 is expired then it becomes GREEN to RED and Signal-2 becomes RED to GREEN.
 Same way next successive numbered signal becomes GREEN after expiry.